mugwomp93/720x720_overlays/README.md

         Video Shaders ON

         Load Preset...
-          > Navigate to retroarch > shaders > mugwomp93 and select the preset that corresponds to the overlay you selected (GB Pocket, GB Light - Teal, GB Light - Blue)
+          > Navigate to retroarch > shaders > mugwomp93 and select the preset that corresponds to the overlay you selected

         Apply Changes